kubicue/JFC/jonathan_figueroa_castro.md

 [CoLab Cooperative](http://colab.coop), Oct.
 2017 – Present.

-As a CoLab developer & business developer, Jonathan creates web products that are fully accessible, follow best practices, and provides value and social impact to CoLab clients.
+As a CoLab web developer & business development member, Jonathan creates web products that are fully accessible, follow best practices, and provides value and social impact to CoLab clients.
 His work with WordPress, Drupal and other frameworks stresses functionality and positive user experience while prioritizing the needs of clients and collaborators.
+Work directly with client accounts and many other stakeholders and define their key requirements to support and develop their web products.
+Write client proposals and coordinate and define the scope of work that adds value to our client web products.

 **Independent Web Developer / Visual Designer**